Who We Are

 Social & Evolutionary Psychology Lab

-Devanshi is a rising fourth-year graduate student in the Clinical program conducting research on social perceptions of parenting with Dr. Krems.
+Devanshi is a fourth-year graduate student in the Clinical program conducting research on social perceptions of parenting with Dr. Krems.
 Her thesis examines stigma and social perceptions of parents--particularly as a function of their children's overweight/obesity.

 Undergraduate RA Team